California

 Vote by Mail

-County elections officials mail vote-by-mail ballots to all active registered voters.
-If you failed to receive your vote-by-mail ballot or you have lost or destroyed your original vote-by-mail ballot, and you are unable to vote in person at the polls, you may apply for a vote-by-mail ballot by doing one of the following:
+If you failed to receive your ballot in the mail, you have lost or destroyed your original ballot, and you are unable to vote in person at the polls, you may apply for a replacement ballot with this form or by contacting your County Elections Office.

 Track your Vote-By-Mail Ballot